-If the cold makes your fingers turn white and blue and feel like they've been smashed with a sledgehammer, you might have Raynaud's.
-I've had the symptoms since I was little, but my family blamed them on bad circulation.
-Teachers would grasp my snowman-white fingers at the door after recess and say, "Cold hands, warm heart."
-My mom found me space glove and sock liners, but my hands still hurt.
-It wasn't until a few years ago that a doctor saw my funky colored fingers on a chilly day and asked, "Have you heard of Raynaud's?"
-Suddenly my severe reactions to the cold (wanting to cry when it was +5C and I'd forgotten my gloves) made sense.
-While one way of dealing with Raynaud's is to avoid cold, by dressing properly, it is definitely possible to stay active and pain-free in winter!
+If the cold makes your fingers turn white and blue and feel like they’ve been smashed with a sledgehammer, you might have Raynaud’s.
+I’ve had the symptoms since I was little, but my parents blamed them on bad circulation.
+Teachers would grasp my snowman-white fingers at the door after recess and say, “Cold hands, warm heart.”
+My mom found me special glove and sock liners, but my hands still hurt.
+It wasn’t until a few years ago that a doctor saw my funky colored fingers on a chilly day and asked, “Do you have Raynaud’s?”
+Suddenly my severe reactions to the cold (wanting to cry when it was +5C and I’d forgotten my gloves) made sense.
+While one way of dealing with Raynaud’s is to avoid cold; by dressing properly, it is definitely possible to stay active and pain-free in winter!

 What is Raynaud’s?

 Raynaud’s is an abnormal response to cold (or stress) that “causes an interruption of blood flow to the fingers, toes, nose, and/or ears when a spasm occurs in the blood vessels of these areas.”1 The spasms can cause pain, tingling, numbness, swelling, and color changes in your extremities.
 Typically, your fingers (or other affected parts) will turn white, then blue, then a bright shade of red when they warm up.
 If your hands get white and red blotches in the cold, that is a normal response and not an indication of Raynaud’s.
 Known as Raynaud’s disease, syndrome, and phenomenon, the symptoms are the same, but causes vary.
 If you suspect you have Raynaud’s, speak to your doctor to rule out underlying conditions that could be causing it.
 About 5-10% of Americans are affected by Raynaud’s.2.